JAlcocerT/RPi/_posts/2021-08-05-rpi-setup-checks.md

 ---

-A collection of some of the checks that I needed to do regarding Linux and Firmware versions.
+A collection of some of the checks that I needed to do regarding **Linux and Firmware versions**.

+If you just got a Pi and are new to Linux, this can be beneficial to follow.

 ## Firmware version